WHAT'S OUR RECIPE FOR THREAD DESIGNED RESTAURANT BRAND?

 Deep dive into our process, we're sharing our steps from concept to completion

 If you haven’t picked up on the buzz already there is a new super venue in town, not one, but four food and beverage experiences launching at the same time.
-Bonica, La Mezcaleria, El Paso and La Barra.
-This is the story of how we pulled the project together.
+Bonica, La Mezcaleria, El Paisa and La Barra.
+Here’s the story of how we pulled the project together.

-To give a bit of context, we’ve been doing this since 2005, and over the years we’ve refined our process, introduced and removed steps.
+To give a bit of context, we’ve been doing this since 2005.
+Over the years we’ve refined our process, introduced as well as removed steps.
 It’s an ongoing trial and error that evolves with the market.
-For now we’ve got it down to the following ten steps, and this process works whether you’re a tech crypto start up or luxury Bund champagne bar!
+For now we’ve got it down to the following ten steps and this process works whether you’re a tech crypto start-up or luxury Bund champagne bar!

 Trends and possibilities change so fast, even after years of branding restaurants there is something new to learn every month.
 Our research covers stakeholders, competitors and inspiration.
 Something that is uniquely Thread however is how we look at brands, we try and think about how concepts come together.